Downloadable PDF Documents:

 “This is our land.
 This is where we live.
 We can't just pack up and move."

 On March 11, 2013, Governor Scott Walker signed AB 1, the open-pit mining bill written by lawyers for Gogebic taconite and paid for with $15.6 million in pro-mine campaign contributions, into law.
 This ecocidal legislation comes as a body blow to the rights of the Bad River Ojibwe and everyone else in the state to clean water and a sustainable local economy.
 It prioritizes the ability of a billionaire-owned mining company to make a profit over public health and environmental safety.
-But the fight is far from over, with people around the state mobilizing to challenge the new law and any formal mining application in court and in public.
-Donations will be urgently needed to cover the cost of upcoming lawsuits.

 What Can You Do?

 Write to the DNR requesting they deny any permits to G-Tac.

 Write a letter to the editor of your local newspaper or a blog post opposing the mine and any G-Tac permits.
 Click here for a letter-writing guide.

 Sign the Pledge to Defend the Bad River Watershed from Open Pit Mining.

 Donate to the Bad River Tribe's Legal Defense Fund.

 Hold an educational fundraiser in your community to raise awareness and money for lawsuits against the new iron mining law.